kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 - Software
 ---

   I did not become a lawyer to reenact '60s-era office scenes.
 I have not sat countless Friday nights at home reading tax or finance or the latest opinion of Chancellor so-and-so to make rent with fees for indulgences in a mystery cult.
-Especially since hanging up my own shingle, I have been empowered, willing, and known to slash bills and time accordingly, but have fallen ever short of striking the root of the problem.
+Especially since hanging out my own shingle, I have been empowered, willing, and known to slash bills and time accordingly, but have fallen ever short of striking the root of the problem.
 Law is just that far behind.

 [Common Form][source] is a labor of love, but also a penance and an act of professional desperation.
 It takes the form of software, but in personal terms, it's my bid for a way to practice law that pangs neither my conscience nor my stomach.
 It's a way out, but, I hope very deeply, also a way back in.